nosce/RL-bachelor-thesis/README.md

 The _training results_ directory contains a script which can be used to evaluate the training results.
 Corresponding json-files will be stored in this directory when starting the training.

-The _human players_ directory contains basic implentation for human players:
+The _human players_ directory contains basic implementation for human players:
 - **TicTacToe**: This is a basic game implemented in PyGame where one player can play against himself.
 - **Human-vs-Agent**: In this version, a human player can play against a trained agent.
   - For playing against an agent trained with Q-learning, the file _qtable.json_ must be specified in line 32.